Bone Broth Powder: Can You Trust This Protein?

 Powder Bone Broth Has No Gelatin

-Bone broth powder has all of the collagen, electrolytes and amino acids as liquid bone broth minus one thing: gelatin.
+Powder bone broths have all of the collagen, electrolytes and amino acids as liquid bone broth minus one thing: gelatin.

 There are a few important things to consider when buying a bone broth powder.
 These include looking at the protein content, keto, ingredient lists, country of origin and sodium level.

-2. Check for 8-12 grams of protein per serving
+2. Check for 8-12 grams of protein per 250ml or one cup

 - Be careful about serving sizes.
 Some will suggest you consume 1 whole scoop or up to 4 tbsp per 250ml water.

 - You want products that are concentrated enough so that you just need about 1/2 scoop or 2 tbsp of powder per 250ml hot water.

 3. Check the ingredient list